Whether your lawn is the size of a postage stamp or you own several acres of land, this article will help you find the best lawn mower for you.

 And as an added bonus, they’re just fun to ride around on.

-They come with a whole range of features and higher-end models can tackle paddocks, not just lawns.
+They come with a whole range of features and higher-end models don’t just mow lawns.
+They can tackle paddocks and meadows as well as pull ploughs, tow trailers and other things.

 That said, they’re expensive so I wouldn’t invest in one unless it makes sense to do so.